 Will my information and reflections be shared with my institution?

 Your personal information, including your reflections, will only be seen within your circle and by appropriate Faculty Guild staff.
 Your institution will receive aggregated, de-identified data about a cohort of faculty so they can get a sense for how the fellowship is progressing.
 You can also elect to share your information with other colleagues, your institution, perhaps as part of an evaluation process, or even the public.
 Your institution is contractually prohibited from requiring you to share your data.

 Are there ever face to face requirements?

 No. While some local programming to interact face-to-face with peers from your institution and to celebrate your success is recommended, this activity is optional.
-As part of the start of term orientation, you will be asked to participate in one or two synchronous online meetings to meet and engage with your circle.
+As part of the start of term orientation, you will be asked to participate in one or two synchronous online meetings to meet and engage with your facilitator and circle.
 All other work is online and asynchronous so you can do it on your schedule.